 These are just a few observations on the Celtic cross meaning.
 As always, I encourage you to do your own research.
 Symbolism is about expressing personal power on multiple levels.
 The Celtic cross can be a source of major power, but not until you make it personal.

-Thanks for reading, and may all your celtic cross meaning be insightful.
+As always, thanks for reading, and may all your Celtic cross meaning be insightful.